daniel-rhoades/hippo-provisioning-template/README.md

 A default configuration is provided in this project, but you are likely to need your own one specific to your site, do this via Ansible variables:

-* `contentauthoring_reverseproxy_config`: e.g. hippo-cms.conf.tmpl
+* `contentauthoring_reverseproxy_config`: e.g. hippo-cms-entry.sh
-* `contentdelivery_reverseproxy_config`: e.g. hippo-site.conf.tmpl
+* `contentdelivery_reverseproxy_config`: e.g. hippo-site-entry.sh

 If you prefer to supply your own Docker image containing Nginx (and all its dependencies), then set that using:

 * `contentauthoring_reverseproxy_docker_image`
 * `contentdelivery_reverseproxy_docker_image`

-Both default to 'shepmaster/nginx-template-image'.
+Both default to 'nginx' - the official Docker nginx image.

 ### Hippo configuration